Xalgorithms/general-documentation/README.md

 Xalgorithms Foundation was provide start-up financial backing from DataKinetics, in the form of a 5-year [Tier 3 Membership](Membership structure is describe in detail at: https://www.xalgorithms.org/about-us/membership/)

-The original technical team working under contract in 2015 and 2016 has been comprised of Don Kelly, Patrick Naubert, Simon Deziel, Michael Richardson and Samir Hussain.
+The current technical team is led by Don Kelly and Bill Olders, also with requirements specification led by Joseph Potvin.
+Developers Hayk Pilosyan (full time) and Sr. Systems Developer Tigran Sargsyanand (part time) are creating the production-class system.
+The early proof-of-concept implementation in 2015 and 2016 was mainly done by Don Kelly with input from Patrick Naubert, Simon Deziel, Michael Richardson and Samir Hussain.